enkodr/statuscheck/README.md

 okMessage: "ok"
 errorMessage: "fail"
 ```
-If no configuration file is detected, the default values will be applied.
+NOTE: If no configuration file is detected, the default values will be applied.

 | Option       | Type   | Default | Description                                                                            |